xapple/forest_puller/NOTES.md

   - See demand_to_dist in dist_maker
   - We make a simplifying assumption that the wood basic density in dry weight/m3 is equal to the average in this table: 450
   - See https://www.unece.org/fileadmin/DAM/timber/publications/DP-49.pdf

-* Create statistic that shows (e.g. for the last year available) in form of a table maybe, the total surface for the given country and the proportion of that that is "available for wood supply", for each given source that has this information (IPCC, SOEF, FAOSTAT).
+  - To go from over to under: 0.88 conversion factor.
+See UNEC.

 * Add Malta and Cyprus to countries available

 * Write up introduction and methods

 * Make a total of all EU countries

+* Create statistic that shows (e.g. for the last year available) in form of a table maybe, the total surface for the given country and the proportion of that that is "available for wood supply", for each given source that has this information (IPCC, SOEF, FAOSTAT).

 # Ideas